Integrating Restorative Practices to Enhance Shared Decision-Making and Uptake of Lung Cancer Screening in Black Community Members (RESTORE)

 Description

-OUTLINE: Participants are assigned to 1 of 2 aims.
-AIM 1: Participants attend community advisory board (CAB) meetings over 60 minutes on study in support of the co-development and adaptation of the restorative justice-based LCS decision-making support intervention.
-AIM 2: Participants attend an in-person restorative justice-based LCS decision-making support session over 2-3 hours on study.
-After completion of study intervention, participants in aim 2 are followed up at 90 days.
+OUTLINE: Participants attend an in-person restorative justice-based LCS decision-making support session over 2-3 hours on study.
+After completion of study intervention, participants may be followed up at 90 days.

 Eligibility